Benazir Income Support Programme: Criticism

 Since the program's inception, critics have pointed out several overall flaws in the Benazir Income Support Program design.
 Some claim that the amount of RS 3000 bi-monthly, or RS 1,500 per month, is not enough to move impoverished families above the poverty line as this would require RS 2,550 per month.
 Another major flaw with BISP is its lack of conditionality.
 Conditional cash transfer programs in Latin America have experienced greater degrees of success because recipient families must meet certain requirements before receiving a cash payment.
 These programs build human capital through requiring recipients to enroll their children in primary education, participate in health and nutrition seminars, and visit health care providers.
 The BISP programmes also seems to be moving to this direction given that that Waseela-e-Taleem and Nashonuma component are both conditional requiring beneficiaries' to change both health and education seeking behaviour.
 The Unconditional Cash Transfer component of the BISP previously renamed Kifalat, is also being built up to encourage savings which would be matched by through government subsidies.
 Some experts have argued that attaching conditionalities to social safety net programmes moves them away from the conception of Negative Income Tax initially proposed by Milton Friedman by assuming that it is behaviour on part of the beneficiaries which is to blame for their poverty while ignoring deep rooted structural inequalities in society which may limit individual's ability to effectively participate in the labour Market.
-One such example from Pakistan is that of transgenders who would be restricted from accessing the labour market in any meaningful manner unless the society around them changes.
+One such example from Pakistan is that of transgender people who would be restricted from accessing the labour market in any meaningful manner unless the society around them changes.

 There have also been accusations of corruption and political favouritism.
 By some estimates, only 50–60 percent of beneficiaries actually receive cash payments from BISP.
 The previous method of identifying families through the recommendation of Parliamentarians was flawed.
 Many have claimed that Parliamentarians simply recommended their own family and friends to receive cash payments.
 It has been pointed out that there is a disproportionate number of families receiving BISP aid in geographic areas where the ruling Pakistan People's Party dominates.
 For example, in the Prime Minister's hometown of Multan, there is twice the number of people receiving BISP payments than in Lahore, the opposition party's stronghold.
 Punjab, another area where opposition parties dominate, has the lowest ratio of eligible families—1,974 for every 100,000 people; versus 6,829 families for every 100,000 people in Sindh, the ruling party's stronghold.
 Beneficiaries have also complained that the postal service charges an additional RS 100 to RS 200 for each delivery of payment.

 Other critics have argued that as the Benazir Income Support Programme makes up a substantial portion of the Pakistani government's budget, impact evaluations should be conducted to evaluate the benefits and actual need for the program.